hosilva/physrev_mplstyle/README.md

 %matplotlib inline
 %config InlineBackend.figure_format='retina' # Optional

-plt.style.use('physrev.mplstyle') # Set full path to if physrev.mplstyle is not in the same in directory as the notebook plt.rcParams['figure.dpi'] = "300"
+plt.style.use('physrev.mplstyle') # Set full path to physrev.mplstyle if the file is not in the same in directory as the notebook plt.rcParams['figure.dpi'] = "300"
 ```